This section provides technical information on the data held by the Cancer Registry.

 All records in NZCR have been linked to the NHI (National Health Index) and have a unique identifier (Health Care User number) assigned.

 Ethnicity information must be collected and classified according to the Ministry of Health's Ethnicity Data Protocols for the health and disability sector.
 In 2009 the way ethnicity was assigned in the NZCR changed with the introduction of an ethnicity algorithm.
 This algorithm was run retrospectively across all registrations back to 1989.
 With this method all records are assigned up to three ethnicity codes.
-This algorithm searches the NHI, the Mortality Collection and NMDS for ethnicity information.
+This algorithm searches the NHI, the Mortality Collection and hospital discharge data in the NMDS (National Minimum Data Set) for ethnicity information.

 The algorithm applies a 20% threshold for ethnicity data collected in NMDS (that is the ethnicity must be on 20% of records to be used in the algorithm).
 Events prior to 1989 retain their original ethnicity due to the lack of supplementary information from other data collections.